What is Blue Fenugreek?

 Blue Fenugreek Powder

-- A versatile spice used in Georgian, Austrian, and Swiss cuisine
+- Used in Swiss, Georgian, and Austrian cuisine

-- Perfect for cheese dishes, spreads, salads, and bread
+- Ideal for cheese dishes, spreads, salads, and baking

 How Does Blue Fenugreek Taste?